Page Content - Left Column

-Congratulations DMS Class of 2013!
+Congratulations DMS Class of 2016!

-Seeking OB Ultrasound Volunteers
+Seeking OB Ultrasound Volunteers!

-all participants must have had at least one well baby ultrasound, their doctor's approval, and a signed LBW Doctor Consent Form.
-If you are interested please email: Mrs. Musgrove: firstname.lastname@example.org
+The Diagnostic Medical Sonography Program will be scheduling FREE NON-DIAGNOSTIC OB ULTRASOUNDS for spring semester 2017 on Thursday afternoons and Friday mornings (January 19th - April 21st).
+Ultrasounds are performed by students in the presence of an ARDMS certified OB sonographer.
+Appointments are first come, first serve, and all participants must have had at least one well baby ultrasound, their doctor's approval, and a signed LBW Doctor Consent Form.
+If you are interested please email Mrs. Susan Musgrove

+.
 Consent Forms may be available upon request at your doctor's office or printed from this web page.

 Attention Diagnostic Medical Sonography Applicants!

 Applications for the Diagnostic Medical Sonography Program are now available through the "Program Application" link on this webpage.
 Applicants should use the Application Checklist and must include the Handbook Verification From (also from this page) with submitted applications.
 Completed applications must be submitted in person or post marked by June 15, 2017.
 All prerequisites must be met by the end of summer term 2017 to apply.
 For more information please contact Olivia Bush